 a gdy byli na polu

-This eighth verse ends with: Kain rzucił się na swego brata Abla (Cain threw himself at [into] his brother) i zabił go (and killed him).
+This eighth verse ends with: Kain rzucił się na swego brata Abla (Cain threw himself upon his brother) i zabił go (and killed him).

 - stróż (m.), keeper, guardian

 You first encountered the imperfective verb wiedzieć in Rdz 3:5, when you read wie Bóg (God knows).
 In the current verse now, you find nie wiem (I do not know), which is how Cain responds when asked by God where Abel is.
 Cain then adds: czyż jestem stróżem brata mego (am I the keeper of my brother)?
 Stróżem is in instrumental form.
-The genitive mego is a variant of mojego.
-You can consult the declension of Polish possessive pronouns here.
+You can consult the declension of Polish possessive pronouns here, such as mój, found in this verse as the genitive mego (and which is more commonly expressed as mojego).

 - cóż, what, whatever